-Saint Louis, Missouri USA — For some 38 years Maryl Walters has been a practitioner of Christian Science healing, joyfully helping people find solutions to their own and world problems through the practical Christianity found in Mary Baker Eddy’s book, Science and Health with Key to the Scriptures.
+For some 40 years Maryl Walters has been a practitioner of Christian Science healing, joyfully helping people find solutions to their own and world problems through the practical Christianity found in Mary Baker Eddy’s book, Science and Health with Key to the Scriptures.
 In 1994 she became a teacher of Christian Science and was also appointed to the Christian Science Board of Lectureship.
 Since then, she has presented talks and workshops on Christian Science across North America to a variety of groups in many different venues.
 She also writes for the Christian Science Sentinel and the Christian Science Monitor and has been interviewed on Sentinel Radio.

 Maryl graduated from Eden Theological Seminary in 2012 with a Masters in Theological Studies.
 She is active on the ecumenical team of The Mother Church under the auspices of the Committee on Publication.
 She contributes frequently to the Circle of Faith blog on christianscience.com.

 Maryl is involved with local interfaith activities and dialogue groups and is immediate past chair of the Cabinet of the St. Louis Interfaith Partnership.
-She is currently representing the Christian Science Church on an observer basis at the National Council of Churches (NCC) and is serving on the Interfaith Relations Convening Table of the NCC.
+She is currently serving on the Interfaith Relations Convening Table of the National Council of Churches.

 Maryl has given many classroom talks on Christian Science and encourages you to visit christianscience.com/lectures/classroom-lectures/ for brief video clips of professors, students, and sponsoring churches who commend classroom lectures.
 She is also willing to include with the lecture a workshop for church members on finding ways to connect with their communities and understand better how to answer questions about Christian Science from other Christians.